nikou-arch/A-Method-for-Deep-CS/README.md

 ### Test
 python test.py --rate=10

 The training dataset path is "../dataset/Set14".
-The reconstructed_images and the corresponding PSNR and SSIM data will be saved in the reconstructed_images folder.
+The reconstructed_images and the corresponding PSNR and SSIM metrics will be saved in the reconstructed_images folder.